The trusted partner who provides solutions to accelerate the development of your long-acting injectable with microsphere feasibility solutions

 Long-acting depot injections, including those containing bioabsorbable microparticles, are an area of growing interest in the pharmaceutical industry.
 Well-designed microparticles enable encapsulation of large quantities of API for parenteral or ophthalmic delivery over extended timeframes.

 LLS Health is a leading solutions provider for long-acting injectables, and we are uniquely equipped to address the complex design, development, and manufacturing challenges that accompany microparticle-based formulations and microparticle preparation methods.
+We’ve established a partnership with Micropore Technologies to offer their advanced membrane emulsification technology as part of this feasibility program and complete development/manufacturing projects.

 Our seasoned staff has experience handling highly potent APIs (hormones, steroids, cytotoxics), controlled substances (Schedule I-V), and large molecules (proteins, peptides, nucleotides).
 We also understand the importance of polymer control and supply when designing bioabsorbable microparticles.
 To that end, we ‘ve established a partnership with Corbion to supply their industry-leading PURASORB® polymers for our program.